-13 Ombudspersons' duties
+Section 13 Ombudspersons' duties

 - (1) Ombudspersons at the University of Oldenburg are responsible for the following tasks: - 1.
 As individuals in a position of trust, they advise members and associates of the University of Oldenburg who have informed them of an incident of suspected academic misconduct.
 They clarify the principles of good academic practice, if necessary in cooperation with the committee for good academic practice. - 2.
 They independently act on relevant information, of which they have become aware, either directly or indirectly. - 3.
-They examine whether the allegation is plausible in terms of its concreteness, importance and potential motivation, and determine whether the allegation can be dismissed or resolved through mediation. - 4.
-If there is sufficient evidence to prove academic misconduct, the ombudspersons inform the bodies and committees responsible for the enforcement of sanctions (e.g. school bodies or the committee for good academic practice).
-If the committee for good academic practice is responsible for enforcing sanctions for academic misconduct pursuant to Section 15 (allegation of academic misconduct against researchers working at the university), the ombudspersons request the implementation of the preliminary investigation procedures in accordance with Section 19 of these regulations.

-- 5. The ombudspersons serve as advisory members on the committee for good academic practice pursuant to the provisions laid down in Section 14 paragraph 5. - 6.
-Once the investigation or procedures have been concluded, they are responsible for supporting those persons involved and informing them in accordance with Section 22 of these regulations. - 7.
+They examine whether the allegation is plausible in terms of its concreteness, importance and motivation, and determine whether the allegation can be dismissed or whether it can be resolved through mediation. - 4.
+If there is sufficient evidence to prove academic misconduct, the ombudspersons inform the bodies and committees responsible for the enforcement of sanctions (e.g. faculty bodies or the committee for good academic practice).
+If the committee for good academic practice is responsible for enforcing sanctions for academic misconduct pursuant to Section 15 (allegation of academic misconduct against researchers working at the university), the ombudspersons request the implementation of the preliminary investigation procedures in accordance with Section 19 of these regulations. - 5.
+The ombudspersons serve as advisory members on the committee for good academic practice pursuant to the provisions laid down in Section 14.6. - 6.
+Once the investigation or procedures have been concluded, they are responsible for supporting those persons affected and the informants in accordance with Section 22 of these regulations. - 7.
 They are obliged to document their actions, taking into account the personal privacy of the informants and those affected.

-(2) Every member and former member and every associate and former associate of the University of Oldenburg has the right to speak to the university's local ombudspersons or the national governing committee 'The German Research Ombudsman'''within an appropriate time frame.
+(2) Every member and former member and every associate and former associate of the University of Oldenburg has the right to speak to the university's local ombudspersons or the national governing committee 'The German Research Ombudsman' within an appropriate time frame.

-14 Committee for good academic practice
+Section 14 Committee for good academic practice

-(1) The committee for good academic practice is responsible for providing information regarding academic misconduct.
+(1) The committee for good academic practice is responsible for investigating academic misconduct.

-(2) As many of the schools as possible must be represented by the committee members.
-The committee is composed of five voting members: four lecturers and one administrative/technical staff member who holds a doctorate degree; the latter only has an advisory vote when it comes to academic misconduct committed by lecturers.
+(2) As many of the schools as possible should be represented by the committee members.
+It is composed of four professors with voting rights as well as one member of the employee group and one member of administrative/technical staff holding at least a doctorate degree with voting rights; the latter only has an advisory vote when it comes to academic misconduct committed by professors.
 If a student is alleged to have committed academic misconduct, a student is also asked to participate in the committee in an advisory capacity.

-(3) Committee members are nominated by their respective group representatives in the Senate; the Senate then selects the members based on these nominations.
-In accordance with Section 10 paragraph 7 of the general regulations, the term for committee members is two years (one year for students).
+(3) Committee members are nominated by their respective group representatives in the Senate; the Senate then selects the members based on those nominations.
+In accordance with Section 10.7 of the university charter, the term for committee members is two years (one year for students).
 Members are permitted to serve several terms.